stanislavbrtna/svs-script/docs/builtins.md

     gc([num] to_free);
 Result: none

 Function *gc([num] to_free)* performs garbage collection of unused strings.
-Argument to_free specifies how many chars will be collected, if zero is passed, full garbage collection occurs.
+Argument to_free specifies how many chars will be collected.
+If -1 is passed, full garbage collection occurs.
+If zero is passed and string field empty space is smaller than GC_THRESHOLD, full garbage collection is also performed.

     gc([num] to_free);